andre-ye/pub/_posts/2022-7-25-simulation-simulacra.md

 - The return to the double, to the copy which is and is not the original, which is lived without origin
 - If there is no origin, then is there a telos?
 (Donna Haraway's titular philosophical question in *Cyborg Manifesto*)
 - Baudrillard plays into a cruel perversion of Kantian ontology: the real is moved beneath us, and now we observe the phenomenal standing upon thin air, and we retroactively constitute the existentially justificatory noumenal; the noumenal and the phenomenal both collapse under each others' weight.
 We cannot isolate the process of the real, the production of the real.
+- Circulation becomes de-politicized.
+We are losing the violence; we are pacified.
+- Simulation can last indefinitely: it is not 'true' power in the sense of Foucault or Nietzsche, but rather a pure flux of social demand; pure circulation.
+- What does it mean to capture a representation as if the process of capturing hadn't occurred?
+A paradoxical formula which only obeys the logic of simulation.
+We experience an excess of meaning, the pleasure from the surplus.
+What we always see is not the undisturbed real, the 'pure' noumenal real, but rather what it never was.
+- Control is not exercised transparently: this presupposes an objective space.
+It is no longer us which watches the television, but rather the television which watches us.
+It is impossible for us to locate where we are in the mess of models, statistical sociality, the real.
+There is no more violence, but only information.
+- Systems which expand, such as the nuclear explosion, are archaic.
+What we experience now are systems which _implode_.
+Spatial, nuclear models do not have a teleology; the truth is the model.
+Poles recycle and consume each other.
+The implosive behavior of the poles signifies the end of the dialectic.
+-

 Page 26